anav5704/links.anav.dev/README.md

 PASSWORD=secure-password
 ```

 The `PASSWORD` variable will hold your actual password, which you will have to enter in the login page.
+Once you have added your variables, run `pnpm dev` to view it on [localhost:5173](http://localhost:5173).

 ## Learning Resources